 With M life, you earn “Tier

 Points Credits” (Note: They are called “Tier Credits”.
 I originally mentioned them as “Tier Points”) that move you up the tier status ladder.
-The list below shows how many Tier Points Credits per year (calculated October 1-September 30 UPDATE: Now January 1-December 31) you need to reach each status:
+The list below shows how many Tier Points Credits per year (calculated October 1-September 30 UPDATE: Now January 1-December 31 UPDATE: Now February 1-January 31) you need to reach each status:

 - Sapphire – Base Level

 - Pearl – 25,000+

 - Gold – 75,000+

 - Noir – Invitation Only (I have heard you need anywhere between 500,000 and 2 million, I don’t know what you have to do to be invited to this club).

 You can earn Tier Credits the following ways:

 - $3 of Slot Play =